restx/restx/docs/features.md

 ## ... but not only

    restx is not specific to MongoDB, you can use it with any datastore with a Java API.
-There's already a [sample project using couchbase](https://github.com/restx/restx/tree/master/restx-samples/restx-samples-beersample), and you can also use it with a relationnal database.
+There's already a [sample project using couchbase](https://github.com/restx/restx/tree/master/restx-samples/restx-samples-beersample), and you can also use it with a relational database.

 ## easy testing